wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/discover-additional-blogs-microsoft-cloud-app-security/includes/2-review-additional-blogs.md

 You can review the content in this blog here: [Securing Administrative Access to Microsoft Cloud App Security and Defender for Identities](https://techcommunity.microsoft.com/t5/microsoft-security-and/securing-administrative-access-to-microsoft-cloud-app-security/ba-p/1754139?azure-portal=true).

-## Limiting Inherited Roles from Azure Active Directory in MCAS
+## Limiting inherited roles from Azure Active Directory in Microsoft Cloud App Security

 In this article, the authors discuss how to restrict accesses in line with your organization’s security best practices and observe the principle of least privilege.
 Access to Cloud App Security is granted through inherited roles from Azure AD or through Azure role-based access control (RBAC) assignments from within the Cloud App Security portal itself.